zefhub/zef-docs/docs/zef-studio-overview.md

 ---
 id: overview-zefstudio
-title: Zef Studio Overview
+title: ZefStudio Overview
 ---

 # ❓Overview❓
 zef-studio is a companion application to help you visually explore the data stored in zef.
-It's free provided that you have signed up for a [zefhub account]([[https://console.zefhub.io/](https://console.zefhub.io/)](https://console.zefhub.io/](https://console.zefhub.io/))).
+It's free provided that you have signed up for a [ZefHub account](https://console.zefhub.io/)

 # Getting started
-Zef Studio is a web application, so there is no need to download and install any software to run it.
+ZefStudio is a web application, so there is no need to download and install any software to run it.
 To start it simply make sure you have the latest version of zef installed `pip install zef` and run the following commands to get started.
 ```python
 # Import nessasary zef packages